 [Profile]

 As a backcountry guide and ski coach, he travels all over Japan as a mountain guide in the summer, supporting the power zone.
-He fell in love with the scenery of Hakuba in Shinshu and settled in Hakuba, where he devotes his days off to training to improve his skills.
+He fell in love with the scenery of Hakuba in Shinshu and made it his home, spending his holidays immersed in skill-up training.

 JMGA Ski Guide Stage II